kivhift/pu/README.rst

 Installation
 ------------
 1. Clone the repository.
-2. Add the directory to your PYTHONPATH.
+2. Add the source directory to your PYTHONPATH.
 3. Enjoy!